 The Survivor Advocacy Program's (SAP) mission is to provide confidential support and advocacy services to student survivors of sexual assault, dating/domestic violence, and stalking.
 We work to increase student survivors' access to support and resources through trauma informed advocacy and empowerment.

-SAP is staffed by two full-time, licensed independent social workers; a director of the program and a survivor advocate/case manager.
+SAP is staffed by three full-time, licensed social workers; a director of the program and two survivor advocate/case managers.
 Click

 to meet our staff.
 The program is part of the Division of Student Affairs and reports directly to the Dean of Student’s office.